-Project Zulu is a UWE Bristol based charity supporting educational development in the Madadeni Township, South Africa.
+Project Zulu is a UWE Bristol-based charity supporting educational development in the Madadeni Township, South Africa.

 Trainees live with host families and volunteer in Project Zulu's six partner schools during their summer holidays.

-The trainees provide valuable learning experiences for pupils and staff at the Madadeni schools by introducing new learning approaches and resources.
-In return the trainees are able to put their newly acquired skills into action.
+They provide valuable learning experiences for pupils and staff at the Madadeni schools by introducing new learning approaches and resources.
+In return, the trainees are able to put their newly acquired skills into action.

 Teaching with limited resources and facing language barriers, they learn to adapt their techniques, thinking on their feet and honing their professional judgement.

 Project Zulu also runs a schools tag rugby programme in Madadeni.